Key Takeaways

 4. Efficiency

 Relying exclusively on edibles might get costly, especially if you need high milligram dosages.
 But vaping isn’t without its costs, either.
-Vaping comes with a substantial upfront cost for the vaporizing device.
-Then, the vape cartridges can also be costly, depending on the concentration and extract type, but they can last for a while.
-If you opt for dry herb vaporizing, the cost can be even lower because those vaporizers just use cannabis flower and can work with a relatively small amount.
+Vaping comes with a higher upfront cost for the vape device itself (the battery).
+Vape cartridges can also be costly, depending on the concentration and extract type, but they can last for a while.
+If you opt for dry herb vaporizing, the cost can be lower because those vaporizers just use cannabis flower and can work with a relatively small amount.

 5. Discreetness